TaxationShould we tax the rich at a higher rate, or is taxation theft? Should we be more Capitalist or Socialist?By Emiliano Garcia-López, Saeed Samra

 Taxation and how to implement it is a fundamental demarcation between the two parties and thus is frequently the basis on which citizens stake their claim.
 For example, some believe the rich should be taxed to redistribute wealth to the most disadvantaged (called a progressive tax).
 In contrast, others believe that the government should not be in the business of "stealing" from its most prosperous citizens.
-Instead, it should be opting for a more uniform tax despite income (called proportional/flat tax).
-While some even, though this is uncommon, prefer a system in which taxation decreases as income increases (called a regressive tax).
-However, this is just the tip of the iceberg, and there are many moral considerations involved, some of which we have outlined below.
+Instead, it should opt for a more uniform tax despite income (called proportional/flat tax).
+At the same time, even fewer prefer a system where taxation decreases as income increases (called a regressive tax).
+However, this is just the tip of the iceberg, and many moral considerations are involved, the most common of which we've outlined below.

 Most Republicans believe in a free market with minimal government intervention.
 They claim that a free market promotes individual achievement and fiscal conservatism, which they would say are the primary factors behind economic prosperity.
 In pursuit of such a system, most conservatives argue for laissez-faire economics and the elimination of government-run welfare programs in favor of private-sector nonprofits and the encouragement of personal responsibility.

 Most Republicans prefer supply-side economics.
 The idea is that reduced income taxes would contribute to economic growth and that the heightened economic activity would make up for the lower tax rate.
 In pursuit of this ideal, the Republican Party frequently advocates for tax cuts.
 Republicans are against graduated tax rates since they disproportionately target those who create jobs and wealth.

 The Republican party also argues against a government-run single-payer healthcare system as it would constitute socialized medicine.
 Instead, they favor personal or employer-based insurance and argue against government funding for elective surgeries.
 For more information, check our brief on healthcare.